Privacy policy

 Categories of data subjects

-Visitors and users of the online offer (hereinafter we refer to the data subjects collectively as “users”).
+Visitors and users of the online offer (hereinafter we collectively refer to the data subjects as "users").

 Purpose of processing